 Why Does My Air Conditioner Sound Like Running Water?

-Air conditioners are complex systems that rely on many different components, including a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
-While these machines are generally strong and reliable, it’s not uncommon for AC units to make strange sounds, which may indicate that something is awry.
-One such sound is dripping, gurgling, bubbling or running water.
-These worrying noises can be traced back to several origins.
+Air conditioners are complicated systems that rely on various parts, which includes a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
+While these machines are generally robust and reliable, it’s not unusual for AC units to make strange sounds, which may indicate that something is amiss.
+One example of a sound is dripping, gurgling, bubbling or running water.
+These distressing noises can be traced back to several origins.

 1. The AC Makes a Dripping Noise

 This is an often reported air conditioner sound you may hear on hot, humid days and is no cause for alarm.
-Simple condensation buildup is probably the cause of the sound.
-As your air conditioner functions, moisture from the inside air collects on the evaporator coil and drips into the drain pan beneath it.
-This pan is meant to capture and move the condensed water a safe distance away from your home via a drain line.
-However, if the drain becomes blocked or broken, water can accumulate in the pan, producing a dripping or splashing noise as freshly collected condensate drips into the pool below.
-If the dripping noise becomes too irritating, locate the drain pan under the indoor portion of your air conditioner and remove the water.
+Simple condensation buildup is likely the cause of the sound.
+As your air conditioner performs, moisture from the inside air collects on the evaporator coil and drips into the drain pan beneath it.
+This pan was created to capture and direct the condensed water away from your home via a drain line.

-Also, take AC dripping sounds as a indication that the condensate drain line is plugged and needs to be cleared.
+Also, take AC dripping sounds as a signal that the condensate drain line is plugged and must be cleared.
 A float switch ought to automatically shut off your conditioner before the drain pan overflows and causes water damage, but the float switch could always break.
-Plus, if your AC keeps turning itself off because of a full drain pan, you’ll need to solve the problem before your unit will operate normally again.
+Plus, if your AC keeps turning itself off because of a full drain pan, you’ll be forced to fix the issue before your unit will function normally again.

 2. The AC Sounds Like Water Is Running

-While air conditioners produce condensate as a part of the cooling process, they do not run on or utilize water.
-This simply means your AC shouldn't sound like running water.
-If you hear this water noise, it could indicate the evaporator coil has frozen over and is now thawing and dripping water onto the ground.
+While air conditioners create condensate as a component of the cooling process, they do not run on or consume water.
+What this means is your AC shouldn’t sound like running water.
+If you hear this water noise, it might be because the evaporator coil has frozen over and is now thawing and dripping water onto the ground.

-• Dirty air filter: A filter plugged with dust, dirt and other crud restricts airflow.
-This may lead the temperature inside the evaporator coil to drop below freezing, which then freezes the condensate gathered on the coil.
+- Dirty air filter: A filter choked with dust, dirt and other debris blocks airflow.
+This may cause the temperature inside the evaporator coil to drop below freezing, which then freezes the condensate accumulated on the coil.

-• Low refrigerant level: Chilled refrigerant absorbs heat from the indoor air as it goes through the evaporator coil.
-If the air conditioner is undercharged or leaky and the refrigerant level is not high enough, it loses the ability to absorb the heat.
-This can cause the temperature to slide below freezing and ice to build up on the coil.
+- Low refrigerant level: Chilled refrigerant absorbs heat from the indoor air as it goes through the evaporator coil.
+If the air conditioner is undercharged or seeping out and the refrigerant level is minimal, it loses the capability to absorb the heat.
+This can allow the temperature to fall below freezing and ice to build up on the coil.

-• Dirty evaporator coil: Dust and grime may coat a forgotten evaporator coil, effectively insulating it and preventing the refrigerant inside of it from absorbing heat.
-When this occurs, the coil may possibly freeze.
+- Dirty evaporator coil: Dust and grime may build up on a neglected evaporator coil, effectively insulating it and preventing the refrigerant inside of it from absorbing heat.
+When this happens, the coil could freeze.

-• Malfunctioning thermostat: Poor temperature calibration could cause the air conditioner to run constantly, even when the indoor temperature is already at the correct degree.
-Continuously running an air conditioner can make the evaporator coil so cold that it freezes up.
+- Broken thermostat: Poor temperature calibration might cause the air conditioner to run continually, even when the indoor temperature is already at the ideal degree.
+Constant operation can make the evaporator coil so cold that it freezes completely.

-• Blower problems: The blower circulates air across the evaporator coil.
-If it isn’t working right or performing at a low speed, the lack of airflow may freeze the evaporator coil.
+- Blower problems: The blower circulates air through the evaporator coil.
+If it isn’t working right or performing at a low speed, the lack of sufficient airflow may freeze the evaporator coil.

 3. The AC Makes a Gurgling or Bubbling Sound

-Refrigerant is a crucial ingredient in the cooling process.
-If a leak has formed or air comes to be caught in the refrigerant line, you might hear gurgling or bubbling as the refrigerant flows.
-Similarly, your system may gurgle due to overcharged refrigerant.
-Always leave AC repair work to a professional who can ensure the right refrigerant charge.
+Refrigerant is a critical ingredient in the cooling process.
+If a leak forms or air gets stuck in the refrigerant line, you may hear gurgling or bubbling as the refrigerant flows.
+Similarly, your system could very well gurgle because of overcharged refrigerant.
+Always leave AC service work to a professional who can make sure the right refrigerant charge.

 4. The AC Makes a Hissing Noise

-• Refrigerant leaks: Depending on the location and seriousness of a refrigerant leak, it may generate more of a hissing noise than a gurgling or bubbling sound.
+- Refrigerant leaks: Depending on the location and severity of a refrigerant leak, it may generate more of a hissing noise than a gurgling or bubbling sound.

-• An issue with with the compressor: The compressor located in the outdoor condensing unit pressurizes the refrigerant as it moves through the air conditioner.
-This element may make a hissing noise if it becomes faulty.
+- Issues with the compressor: The compressor located in the outdoor condensing unit pressurizes the refrigerant as it flows through the air conditioner.
+This element may make a hissing noise if it gets defective.

-• Internal valve leak: The valve that manages refrigerant flow through the compressor may also leak and hiss.
+- Internal valve leak: The valve that controls refrigerant flow through the compressor may also leak and hiss.

 Schedule Air Conditioning Services

-If you hear a sound such as running water from your air conditioner, take steps to identify and address the cause to avoid more damage. [companyname] can diagnose and service any malfunction causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a stopped up drain line or a frozen evaporator coil.
-Every single AC repair comes with a one-year 100% satisfaction guarantee!
-To learn more or schedule a repair estimate, please contact [companyname].
+If you hear a sound such as running water from your air conditioner, take steps to diagnose and address the cause to prevent more damage.
+Service Experts Heating & Air Conditioning can identify and repair any concern causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a plugged drain line or a frozen evaporator coil.
+Each and every AC repair comes with a one-year 100% satisfaction guarantee!
+To learn more or set up a repair estimate, please contact Service Experts Heating & Air Conditioning.